SesameSesame

 Disk Space

-Tasks can consume significant disk space, especially with node_modules.
-Monitor disk usage and clean up old task directories periodically:
+Sessions can consume significant disk space, especially with node_modules.
+Monitor disk usage and clean up old session directories periodically:

-# Clean up old task directories (tasks older than 7 days)
+# Clean up old session directories (sessions older than 7 days)

 find /tmp/sesame -maxdepth 1 -type d -mtime +7 -exec rm -rf {} \;